English (ENGL)

 This course considers representations of genders/sexualities to contextualize their force within literature and/or performance.
 A range of critical and theoretical approaches will investigate aspects of sex, gender, sexual orientation, race and class.

-Department(s): School of English and Theatre Studies
+Department(s): School of Theatre, English, and Creative Writing

 Location(s): Guelph